AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

   :ref:`mutually dependent types <Adv_Ada_Mutually_Dependent_Types>`.

-Keeping this information in mind, we can now correct the previous code by using limited with clauses for both packages and declaring the components using anonymous access types:
+Keeping this information in mind, we can now correct the previous code by using limited with clauses for package :ada:`A` and declaring the component of the :ada:`T1` record using an anonymous access type:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Packages.Limited_View